FAQ & INFO

 SPENDING MONEY & CANTEEN/CAMP STORE

-Canteen will be open twice daily for Teener and Senior campers to buy soft drinks and snacks.
-Drinks and snacks range in price from $0.50 - $3.00.
-Canteen is included in the cost of Buddy, Beginner, Middler, Leadership, Sports, Adventure, Musical Theater, & Cooking Camps, though students way wish to bring spending money to buy additional snacks/drinks/items from the camp store.
-The camp store offers camp-branded items such as water bottles, frisbees, stickers, and t-shirts for sale (ranging in price from $1 to $40).
+1 snack and 1 drink are included in every campers registration costs for each canteen time (twice a day).
+Students may choose to bring additional spending money should they want to buy additional snacks/drinks, merch from the camp store, or to donate towards missions.
+The camp store offers camp-branded items such as water bottles, stickers, and t-shirts for sale (ranging in price from $1 to $45).
 The Camp Store will be open during canteen throughout the week, as well as during arrival and departure times.
-The only other money your child may wish to bring is for the missions offering.

 CELL PHONES & DEVICES